2. Carry Your Losses Forward

-HSA funds remain in your account from year-to-year if they aren’t spent by the end of the year.
-You have until Tax Day 2022 (April18th for most individual taxpayers) to contribute funds to an HSA account for the 2021 tax year.
-For 2021, if your HDHP covers only yourself, you can generally contribute up to $3,600 to an HSA.
-If you have family HDHP coverage, you can generally contribute up to $7,200 to an HSA.
+HSA funds remain in your account from year-to-year if they aren’t spent, and you retain ownership of the account if you leave your job or switch health plans.
+You have until your tax filing deadline without extensions—April 15, 2024 for most individual taxpayers—to contribute funds to an HSA account for the 2023 tax year.
+For 2023, if your HDHP covers only yourself, you can generally contribute up to $3,850 to an HSA.
+If you have family HDHP coverage, you can generally contribute up to $7,750 to an HSA.
 There is also a catch-up contribution limit of $1,000 for those who are 55 or older at any time during the calendar year.
-If you have more than one HSA account, your total contributions to all HSA accounts cannot be more than the limits discussed.
+For 2024, contribution limits rise to $4,150 for an HSA for individual coverage or up to $8,300 for family coverage.
+If you have more than one HSA account, your total contributions to all HSA accounts cannot be more than these limits.

 5. Take Advantage of Higher Estate and Gift Tax Exemption

 The 2023 federal estate and gift tax exemption is $12.92 million per individual or $25.84 million for a married couple.
 In 2024, that exemption rises to $13.61 million per individual or $27.22 million for married couples.
 These higher exemption amounts were provisioned for in the 2017 Tax Cuts and Jobs Act and are currently set to expire after December 31, 2025, when they would revert back to the pre-2018 exemption level of $5 million for an individual taxpayer and $10 million for married couples, indexed for inflation from 2010.
 Clients should consider taking advantage of the higher exemption amounts now with estate planning strategies in anticipation of the sunset.
 For example, you may want to consider funding an irrevocable trust to use these higher exemption amounts while they are still available.